 |Increased blood volume||V|

 |Forced expiration (e.g., Valsalva)||C|

 - A decrease in cardiac output either due to decreased heart rate or stroke volume (e.g., in ventricular failure) results in blood backing up into the venous circulation (increased venous volume) as less blood is pumped into the arterial circulation.
 The resultant increase in thoracic blood volume increases CVP.

 - An increase in total blood volume as occurs in renal failure or fluid retention through activation of the renin-angiotensin-aldosterone system increases venous pressure.

 - Venous constriction caused by sympathetic activation of veins, or by circulating vasoconstrictor substances (e.g., catecholamines, angiotensin II) decreases venous compliance, which increases CVP.

 - A shift in blood volume into the thoracic venous compartment that occurs when a person changes from standing to supine position increases CVP.

-- CVP is also increased during a force expiration, particularly against a high resistance (as occurs with a Valsalva maneuver) due to external compression of the thoracic vena cava as intrapleural pressure rises.
+- CVP is also increased during a force expiration, particularly against a high resistance (as occurs with a Valsalva maneuver) because of external compression of the thoracic vena cava as intrapleural pressure rises.
 This mechanical compression of the vena cava functionally reduces the compliance of the vena cava.

-- Muscle contraction, particularly of the limbs and abdomen, compresses the veins (i.e., decreases compliance) and forces blood into the thoracic compartment, thereby increasing thoracic blood volume and CVP.
+- Muscle contraction, particularly in the limbs and abdomen, compresses the veins (i.e., decreases compliance) and forces blood into the thoracic compartment, increasing thoracic blood volume and CVP.